-“Because of the individuality and uniqueness of each assisted living community, we strongly encourage that prospective residents and their families visit communities they’re interested in,” Doherty says, but notes that during the pandemic, “those visits are currently being conducted virtually.”
+“Because of the individuality and uniqueness of each assisted living community, we strongly encourage that prospective residents and their families visit communities they’re interested in,” Doherty says.

-4. Speak with as many people in the community as you can.
+Speak with as many people in the community as you can

 Many facilities want you to speak primarily with their sales team, naturally, but you should also push to speak with other staff members, such as health care professionals, and residents to get a less varnished insight into what life will really be like in that community.